jackmerrill/maatt.fr/content/privacy.md

 - [https://git.doamatto.xyz](https://git.doamatto.xyz).

 ## What data is collected?
-I collect the following information via a self-hosted Plausible Analytics server:
+I collect the following information via a self-hosted Umami Analytics server:
 - **Page URL—** I use this to see how many times a page has been viewed
 - **HTTP referer—** I use this to see how many people are coming from certain websites
 - **Browser—** I use this to see what browsers and browser versions are being used